Please make sure you read both the general instructions and those specific to LUOVA.

 Applications must be submitted in English.

 The Confirmation of Supervision in addition to the supervisor’s letter of recommendation regarding the applicant must be completed by the primary supervisor.
-The link to complete the recommendation will be sent to the primary supervisor's email address after the call has ended, on 20 September 2022.
+The link to complete the recommendation will be sent to the primary supervisor's email address after the call has ended.
 Primary supervisors will be given 10 days time to fill in the recommendation letter.
 Please inform your primary supervisor with these instructions.

 Please note that before applying for a salaried doctoral reseacher position the applicant is required to find an appropriate research group and supervisor(s).
 The applicant is expected to contact prospective supervisor(s) independently and agree on the details of the thesis project well in advance and before applying for the salaried doctoral reseacher position.
 It is recommended that all applicants have two supervisors and two thesis committee members.

 Please note that the application process may sound confusing given organisational structure.
 LUOVA is a doctoral programme.
 Doctoral programmes are responsible for offering the curriculum that doctoral researchers are bond to; the doctoral programmes offer a tight research support community.
 Doctoral programmes belong to doctoral schools, which offer some of the common training, set joint standards, and handle some of the doctoral programme funding, for example travel grants.
 Some of the requirements for a PhD (e.g. thesis requirements) are dictated by the faculties, not by the doctoral programmes.
 All LUOVA's members belong to either the Faculty of Biological and Environmental sciences or Faculty of Agriculture and Forestry.
 The connections with the faculties are supported through the coordinating academic: all doctoral researchers should agree with, and name in the application, one of the eligible coordinating academics of the faculty (Fac.
 Biol&Env. & Fac.
 Agr&For)